angelopoggi/CSV_Goober/README.md

 # CSV_Goober
-Originally created to help my Girlfriend with a boring job duty she had She would need to read through large CSVs to pull specific data to create new ones.
+Originally created to help my Girlfriend with a boring job duty she had \n She would need to read through large CSVs to pull specific data to create new ones.
 This Script auotmates thats process